margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They drive trucks.
 [Seeing Integration, Reconstruction's Effects] They work humbly in construction.
 [Seeing Integration, Reconstruction's Effects] They manage wealth.
-[Seeing Integration, Reconstruction's Effects] They lead schools.
+[Seeing Integration, Reconstruction's Effects] They work in the medical world.
+[See Integration, Reconstruction's Effects] They lead schools.
 [Seeing Integration, Reconstruction's Effects] They built our country.
 [Seeing Integration, Reconstruction's Effects] They have beautiful names.
 [Seeing Integration, Reconstruction's Effects]